14 March 2019

 These days it’s occupied by SEBIN.
 “Its crumbling concrete shell houses the headquarters of Venezuela’s intelligence services and the country’s most notorious political prison” Emma Graham-Harrison recently wrote in The Guardian.
 “It has become a symbol of national decay, bankrupt dreams and faltering democracy… the building can still be seen from around the capital, and casts a long shadow of fear”.
 Her report, and reports by Karenina Velandia and Charlie Newland for the BBC, detail allegations (from former prisoners, their families, lawyers, NGOs and even former guards) of the mass arrests of protesters, demonstrators and activists, of illegal detentions, of over-crowding and physical and psychological brutality, of torture and other horrors.
 Its transformation from utopian dream to dystopian nightmare is now complete.
 Detainees are being driven in by the busload; the prisons are full to bursting; make-shift cells are being knocked up out of cupboards, store-rooms and even toilets.
 It’s clearly now a symbol of a system on the verge of inevitable collapse.

 The name El Helicoide refers to its ‘helicoid’ shape, but its punning association with ‘hell’ (in English, at least) is most apt.
-The Spanish word for hell is ‘infierno’ and the pyramid of El Helicoide with its spiralled terraces does indeed look – alarmingly and amazingly – just like those traditional Italian pictures of the nine circles of hell in Dante’s Inferno.
+The Spanish word for hell is ‘infierno’ and the pyramid of El Helicoide with its spiralled terraces does indeed look – alarmingly and amazingly – just like those medieval Italian pictures of the nine circles of hell in Dante’s Inferno.

 A shopping mall is many people’s idea of hell; but El Helicoide reminds us that there are many worse and deeper circles to infierno.
 One wonders just how long it will be before Maduro’s regime is finally banished to them.